xdas-dev/xdas/docs/user-guide/data-formats.md

 ## Implemented file formats

-The formats that are currently implemented are: ASN, FEBUS, OPTASENSE and SINTELA.
+The formats that are currently implemented are: ASN, FEBUS, OPTASENSE, SINTELA and TERRA15.
 To read them you have to specifiy which one you want in the `engine` argument in {py:func}`xdas.open_dataarray` for a single file or {py:func}`xdas.open_mfdataarray` for multiple files:

 | DAS constructor   | `engine` argument |
 |:-----------------:|:-----------------:|